Jürgen Wattenberg: Captivity and later life

 Wattenberg was imprisoned in several camps in the United States, starting at Fort Hunt, where he arrived in September 1942.
 He was then moved to Crossville on 16 October 1942, and again to Camp Papago Park on 27 January 1944.
-A large break-out occurred on the night of 23–24 December 1944, with Wattenberg being one of the 25 prisoners to escape.
+A large break-out occurred on the night of 23–24 December 1944 - the Great Papago Escape - with Wattenberg being one of the 25 escapees.
 Most were recaptured or surrendered fairly quickly; Wattenberg managed to remain at large until 28 January, the last of the escapees to be recaptured.
-He had been promoted to Kapitän zur See on 1 April 1943, during his time spent imprisoned.
+He had been promoted to Kapitän zur See on 1 April 1943, during his time as a prisoner.
 With the end of the war Wattenberg was transferred first to Camp Shanks in 1946, then to a compound near Münster before being released.

 In later life he became manager of the Lübeck branch of the Bavaria – St. Pauli Brewery.
 Jürgen Wattenberg died on 27 September 1995, aged 94.